maffydub a year ago

 Already looking forward to the next improbable device to play Doom on…

-1970-01-01 9 months ago
+1970-01-01 a year ago

 Doom With a Modified Rotary Phone.
 Pedantic, but the title has the wrong preposition for what was actually accomplished.

-DaoVeles 9 months ago
+DaoVeles a year ago

 Can we just appreciate the 3rd grader humor of the name.